Keyboard shortcuts

 Struct lifecycle

-Structs are opaque on the C side.
-Their lifecycle follows a strict pattern:
+Structs are opaque on the consumer side.
+The lifecycle is:

-1. _create allocates and returns a pointer.
-Caller owns it.
+1. *_create allocates and returns a pointer; the consumer owns it.

-2. _destroy frees the struct.
-Must be called exactly once.
+2. *_destroy frees the struct.
+Call exactly once.

-3. _get_* getters read fields.
-Primitive getters (i32, f64, bool) return values directly — no memory management needed.
-String and bytes getters return new owned copies that the caller must free separately.
+3. *_get_<field> getters read fields.
+Primitive getters (i32, f64, bool) return values directly.
+String/bytes getters return new owned copies that must be freed.

 weaveffi_error err = {0, NULL};